amazon-archives/amazon-dsstne/docs/getting_started/setup.md

 ```

 ## Setup on your own development machine
-Instructions are provided for installation on Ubuntu Linux machines.
-We would require at least 16.04 version of ubuntu.
-We encourage the use of docker if you have a version before that
+Instructions are provided for installation on Ubuntu 16.04 Linux machines.
+For prior versions of Ubuntu, usage of Docker is recommended.

 ### Prerequisites
 * [Setup GCC](#gcc-setup) : GCC compiler with C++11 is required.